Pembe Gizem Özdil

 about me

-My research interests broadly span biomechanics, motor control, and robotics.
+My research interests broadly span motor control, embodied AI, and robotics.

 Please feel free to reach out if you'd like to collaborate or learn more about my work.